codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

     RecyclerView rvChat;
     List<Message> mMessages;
     ChatAdapter mAdapter;
-    // Keep track of initial load to scroll to the bottom of the ListView boolean mFirstLoad;
+    // Keep track of initial load to scroll to the bottom of the RecyclerView boolean mFirstLoad;

     // Setup message field and posting